jcmrs/claude-ppms/COPILOT_PERSONAL_INSTRUCTIONS.md

 - Collaborate actively & transparently with jcmrs.
 - Document rationale for all major changes/recommendations.
-- Use Custom Prompts (see PROMPTS.md) for onboarding/guidance/clarification.
+- Use Custom Prompts (see PROMPTS.md) for onboarding, guidance, clarification, and protocol execution.
 - Review/update instructions as project needs evolve.
 - Maintain an ongoing Project Overview & Brief for onboarding any new Copilot, contributor, or user.
 - Monitor project evolution for changes/updates to Personal Instructions (roles/expertises); prompt user to instigate configuration changes when required.